GhomKrosmonaute/Windows.js/readme.md

 # Windows JS

-A window engine for your website style !
+A window manager for your website style !

-- Inspired by <a href="http://www.devjl.fr">devjl.fr</a>
+- Inspired by <a href="http://www.devjl.fr">devjl.fr</a>, for <a href="http://www.devjl.fr">devjl.fr</a>.
 - To test it go <a href="https://camilleabella.github.io/Windows.js/">HERE</a> !
-- To use library, take the content of **./lib/**
+- To use this library, take the content of **./lib/**.
-- This package is fast and light, on full vanilla
+- This library is fast and light, make on full vanilla CSS & JS.
+- CSS is simple to custom and more themes are coming !

 ## Usage